usmananwark/dailylearning/README.md

 ### August 24 (day 73)
-code to Check Palindrome Number in python
+Code to Check Palindrome Number in python

 ### August 23 (day 72)
 Calculate income tax for the given income by adhering to the rules below: